ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_syslog_ng/guide.en-gb.md

 >
 > - Copy the **data-gathering tools certificate** from the manager Home page in SSL Configuration section, and paste it in file "/usr/local/share/ca-certificates/ldp.pem"
 > - Ensure the permission on this file is 644
-> ```shell-session
+>
-> $ debian@server:~$ sudo chmod 644 /usr/share/ca-certificates/ldp.pem
+> <pre class="highlight language-console"><code class="language-console">$ debian@server:~$ sudo chmod 644 /usr/share/ca-certificates/ldp.pem</code></pre>
-> ```
+>
 > - Import this certificate to your system's trusted CA repository
-> ```shell-session
-> $ debian@server:~$ sudo update-ca-certificates
-> ```
 >
+> <pre class="highlight language-console"><code class="language-console">$ debian@server:~$ sudo update-ca-certificates</code></pre>
+>

 Let's review this configuration.

-**REWRITE** : this will set your X-OVH-TOKEN as an RFC 5424 structured data.
+**REWRITE**: this will set your X-OVH-TOKEN as an RFC 5424 structured data.
 You can retrieve your stream write token by going to `Stream page`{.action} in the OVHcloud Control Panel and select **Copy the write token** from the desired stream.

-**DESTINATION** : This is where we will deliver logs in nearly real time.
-Here, we have two destinations : The first is the remote endpoint in Logs Data Platform, the second one in comment is a local file for debugging purpose only.
+**DESTINATION**: This is where we will deliver logs in nearly real time.
+Here, we have two destinations: The first is the remote endpoint in Logs Data Platform, the second one in comment is a local file for debugging purpose only.
 You can find your Logs Data Platform cluster address by going to `Home page`{.action} in the OVHcloud Control Panel in **access point** configuration.
-For debugging purpose, you can uncomment the "debugfile" section to check if the whole pipeline is working properly.
+For debugging purposes, you can uncomment the "debugfile" section to check if the whole pipeline is working properly.
 It will write to local file destination.
-Since local file writing might consumes a lot of I/O resources, we recommend to not use this debugging output in production.
+Since local file writing might consume a lot of I/O resources, we recommend to not use this debugging output in production.

 **LOG**: This directive specifies the whole pipeline: "s_src" => "ovh-token" => "ovhPaasLogs".